-David E. Kelley’s latest series “Love and Death” (he wrote all of the episodes while Lesli Linka Glatter directed most of the series’ seven episodes, including the pilot episode) is based on the true story of a Dallas suburban housewife, Candy Montgomery, who was accused of the brutal axe murder of her friend Betty Gore in 1980.
+David E. Kelley’s latest series “Love and Death” (he wrote all of the episodes while Lesli Linka Glatter directed most of the series seven episodes, including the pilot episode), is based on the true story of a Dallas suburban housewife, Candy Montgomery, who was accused of the brutal axe murder of her friend Betty Gore in 1980.
 The crime has fascinated writers and filmmakers ever since, lending itself to several books and teleplays and, as recently as last year, Hulu’s “Candy” with Jessica Biel and Melanie Lynskey.

-The series’ success is due, in large part, to Elizabeth Olsen who is spectacular as Montgomery, a Texas housewife who had checked off all the boxes in her Baby Boomer to-do list:
+The series’ success is due, in large part, to Elizabeth Olsen, who is spectacular as Montgomery, a Texas housewife who had checked off all the boxes in her Baby Boomer to-do list:

-- she’s beautiful.
+- She’s beautiful.

-- she has two beautiful children.
+- She has two beautiful children.

-Unfortunately, like a lot of her fellow Boomers – the first generation to have everything – she can’t help asking: “Is That All There Is?”
+Unfortunately, like many of her fellow Boomers – the first generation to have everything – she can’t help asking: “Is That All There Is?”
 The “perfect” wife with a type A take-charge personality, she had the bad luck to be born just a little too soon to have a career of her own, and all that intelligence and pent-up energy go into myriad religious and secular activities that are now beginning to feel stale.
-There is also her creative writing class, which Kelley and Glatter have fun with without ever being snide or condescending.
+There is also her creative writing class, which Kelley and Glatter have fun with without being snide or condescending.
 One of the blessings of this series is that we see the social cage in which, despite their innumerable comforts, the women of this era were imprisoned.
 And we also see, through Candy’s eyes, the few means of escape that are open to them.

 We are now due for episode number 5.
 Allan confesses to the police that he was having an affair with Candy.
-She is arrested for Betty’s murder and the trial begins.
+She is arrested for Betty’s murder, and the trial begins.